saadkhan321/Project6_ND/test.md

 As an entry point to the application, the designer uses a 'User' class by including most of the essential design requirements such as creating a new player, viewing player statistics, maintaining game progress, solved game list, etc. Similarly, the 'Game' class, quite aptly, handles everything pertaining to the word scramble game as well as the statistics.
 The external web service utility also appropriately addresses the design requirements.

 While the design covers everything that is required, it does not include any underlying database, which according to the designer, seems to be unnecessary for the model.
 Although, the design in less cluttered with minimal modules, however, to make the design easier to implement a few additional modules addressing specific tasks such as dedicated module to statistics, creating a new player, etc would have been more appropriate from implementation point of view.
-Never the less, the design makes a lot of sense overall and is used as the basis for teh final team design.
+Never the less, the design makes a lot of sense overall and is used as the basis for the final team design.

 ### Design 2